 Born in Little Rock and raised in Cabot, Daniel is a native of central Arkansas.
 He graduated from Cabot High School in 2005, earned his Funeral Director’s license in 2009, and will graduate from the Dallas Institute of Funeral Service in December 2020.
 After receiving his license, he lived and worked in Greenbrier and Conway for seven years, serving the families of Faulkner County.
 He moved back to Cabot in 2017, where he worked for and managed a local funeral home.
 In November 2019, he joined the staff of Little Rock Funeral Home.
-Daniel is proud to be serving the families of Little Rock and the surrounding communities.
+Daniel is proud to be serving the families of Little Rock, North Little Rock and the surrounding communities.

 His family includes his partner; children, Ruthie and Duncan; and fur baby; Sawyer.
 His hobbies include attending theatre productions, helping Andrew tend to the rose garden and cooking.
 He is a member of St. Margaret’s Episcopal Church and serves on the Neighborhood Shepheard Ministry.

 David B. Dillahunty was born and raised in Little Rock.
 He graduated from Central High School in 1975.
 He is a cradle Episcopalian, with life membership at Christ Episcopal Church, the Mother Church of Arkansas.
 David serves as a Eucharistic Minister and lay Chaplain, in addition to his duties as a Funeral Director at Smith Little Rock Funeral Home.
 David has been on staff here for more than eleven years.